fmgolos/TestTask/README.md

 or make curl requests

 ------------------
-> * At first needed to create user, because database has foreign key, and next steps are impossible
+> * At first need to create user, because database has foreign key, and next steps are impossible
+> * Authorize use login and password, that you set in
->* If you use swagger for check app functionality - mke sure that you set up token from "login" to special
+>* If you use swagger for check app functionality - make sure that you set up token from "login" to special
    > field that name "Authorize"
 -------------------